Positive Connections: Wichita grandmas find new way to socialize during pandemic

 “Nothing is going to stop us.
 We have to see each other and visit,” said Lucrecia Smith.

-Smith and long-time friends Shirley King and Dena Chapman met about 10 years ago at a Wichita McDonalds.
+Smith and long-time friends Shirley King and Deana Chapman met about 10 years ago at a Wichita McDonalds.

 “We didn’t have to sit in there very long until you knew everybody.
 Same people most of the time, same people came every morning,” said Chapman.